Teleos Systems Listed by thegentlemen Ransomware Group

 teleosvet.co.uk Teleos Systems Limited is a UK-based software company founded on 14 November 1997, headquartered in St. Neots, Cambridgeshire, and is the largest independent supplier of Veterinary Practice Management Systems (VPMS) in the UK and Ireland.
 The company has been developing and supporting its flagship veterinary management software for over 20 years, serving small independent practices as well as large multi-site veterinary groups.

 On April 19, 2026, UK veterinary software provider Teleos Systems appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies practice management systems to veterinary clinics across the UK and Ireland, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, any patient, employee, or supplier whose records were held in those systems could now be at risk.
+The company, which supplies practice management systems to veterinary clinics across the UK and Ireland, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, any patient, employee, or supplier whose records were held in those systems could now be at risk.

 Why This Matters for You and Your Family